At What Temperature Does Rubber Melt?

 Rubber Types and Their Melting Points

-Rubber Type Melting Point Range Key Characteristics
+Rubber Type Melting Point Range4 Key Characteristics5

-Natural Rubber (NR) 190-210°C (374-410°F) High elasticity, excellent tensile strength
+Natural Rubber (NR) 190-210°C (374-410°F) High elasticity6, excellent tensile strength7

-Styrene-Butadiene Rubber (SBR) 180-220°C (356-428°F) Common in tires, wear-resistant
+Styrene-Butadiene Rubber8 (SBR) 180-220°C (356-428°F) Common in tires, wear-resistant8

-Nitrile Rubber (NBR) 200-250°C (392-482°F) Oil-resistant, commonly used for seals
+Nitrile Rubber (NBR)9 200-250°C (392-482°F) Oil-resistant10, commonly used for seals

-EPDM Rubber 250°C (482°F) Excellent weathering, ozone resistance
+EPDM Rubber11 250°C (482°F) Excellent weathering, ozone resistance12

-Additives like plasticizers and fillers are often mixed with rubber to modify its properties.
+Additives like plasticizers and fillers14 are often mixed with rubber to modify its properties.
 While they can improve flexibility, durability, and resistance to environmental factors, they can also lower the rubber's melting point.
 On the other hand, cross-linking (vulcanization) increases the rubber’s strength and temperature resistance, raising the melting point significantly.

 How to Choose the Right Rubber Based on Temperature?